 Natural and Synthetic Pyrethrin

 There are a variety of other chemical insecticides which will kill aphids on contact.
-Bonide Eight, Ortho Bug B Gone and Seven Concentrate Bug Killer are all good options to use in concert with another, preferably systemic insecticide.
+Bonide Eight is a good options to use in concert with another, preferably systemic insecticide.

 Gone, but for good?

-Even if all of the root aphids on the existing crop are killed, it is possible for their eggs to survive in the environment to infest your next grow.
+Even if all of the root aphids on the existing crop are killed, their eggs can still survive in the environment to infest your next grow.
 Consider the costs of treating versus culling very carefully.
-Hopefully you never have to deal with root aphids, but if you have an experience or method you’d like to share, we’d love to get your feedback, comment below!
+Hopefully, you never have to deal with root aphids, but if you have an experience or method you’d like to share, we’d love to get your feedback, comment below!